viscous-236/INVOx/README.md

-# 📄 RWA Invoice Financing Protocol
+# 📄 RWA Invoice Financing Protocol - INVOx

 A decentralized protocol to finance real-world invoices using tokenized assets and onchain logic.
 It allows **suppliers** to tokenize invoices, **investors** to fund them in exchange for yield, and **buyers** to repay at maturity.
 Powered by **Chainlink Functions**, **Automation** and **Feeds**.